curioustheory/Skynet/README.md

 # Skynet
-A Neural Net Based Artificial Intelligence for Childcare
+A Neural Net Based Artificial Intelligence for Daycare